-- MRgFUS may restore fertility in certain cases.
+- MRgFUS is a treatment option that preserves the uterus.
 A number of women have had successful pregnancies after treatment for uterine fibroids.
-However, the long-term effects of MRgFUS on a woman's ability to become pregnant and carry a baby to term are still being studied.
+However, doctors are still studying the long-term effects of MRgFUS on a woman's ability to become pregnant and carry a baby to term.
 Because MRgFUS hasn't been in use as long as other fibroid treatments, there is less long-term data available on its safety and effectiveness and its effects on fertility and pregnancy.

 - MRI is a noninvasive imaging technique that does not involve exposure to radiation.